Softbox light – what’s a softbox and which one’s best for portraits?

 A ring light creates an easily identifiable catchlight in the eye, so is very easy to see when used in portrait photography.
 This is a ring of light around the pupil of the eye.

 A ring light photo is also characterized by minimal shadow on the subject’s face, which is why it’s so popular with beauty vloggers and bloggers.
-It also takes up significantly less space than a softbox and is often cheaper.
-Plus a softbox also requires a speedlight or strobe to be of any use.
+It also takes up significantly less space than a softbox lighting kit and is often cheaper.
+Plus, to be of any use you must attach a softbox to a studio strobe or speedlight.

-Softboxes are endlessly versatile, because you can get them in different shapes and sizes.
+Softbox lighting is endlessly versatile, because you can get softboxes in different shapes and sizes.
 They create the most amazing soft light for portraits and are also perfect for product photography, especially for products with reflective surfaces.

 Depending on the shape of the softbox, catchlights from soft boxes can look like the sun (round) or like windows (rectangular), so they’re perfect for both indoor and outdoor photoshoots.